misakimichy/HairSalon/README.md

 - Claire can edit the details of specific stylist's information.

-- Claire can add a new stylists to the system when they are hired.
+- Claire can add a new stylist to the system when they are hired.

+- Claire can delete a stylist from table or deactivate stylist.
+(Delete: delete the stylist record, Deactivate: keep the stylist data but not working there anymore so that cannot be assigned to a customer.)

 - Claire can see a list of all stylists.